-St. Petersburg, the second largest city of Russia, is boasting with attractions and Church of Our Savior on Spilled Blood is unarguably the leader of all the city’s tourist destinations.
-Also called The Church on Spilt Blood, the name depicts of two things: the blood of the crucified Christ and the blood of the assassinated Alexander II.
+St. Petersburg, the second-largest city of Russia, is boasting with attractions, and Church of Our Savior on Spilled Blood is unarguably the leader of all the city’s tourist destinations.
+Also called The Church on Spilt Blood, the name depicts two things: the blood of the crucified Christ and the blood of the assassinated Alexander II.

 The marvelous Cathedral was built where Tsar Alexander II was assassinated by the revolutionaries in 1881.
-To build a Cathedral on the site where he was killed was urgently decided and the construction took place on 1883 under the ruling of Alexander III and ended on 1907 under Nicholas II.
+To build a Cathedral on the site where he was killed was urgently decided and the construction took place in 1883 under the ruling of Alexander III and ended in 1907 under Nicholas II.
 The Cathedral was heavily funded, thanks to the Royal family and thousands of private sponsors who poured out selfless donations.
 Because of such a huge, above-sufficient fund, the Cathedral emerged as one of the most stunning churches in the history of Russia and the world.
-From the exterior to the interior, the Cathedral was elaborately filled with intricately-designed mosaics—with the main images being scenes from the Bible—that wrap an entire 7500 square metres of the basilica’s area.
-The extremely breath-taking interior was made possible by only the best and the prominent Russian artists on that era– V.M.
+From the exterior to the interior, the Cathedral was elaborately filled with intricately-designed mosaics—with the main images being scenes from the Bible—that wrap an entire 7500 square meters of the basilica’s area.
+The extremely breath-taking interior was made possible by only the best and the prominent Russian artists in that era– V.M.
 Vasnetsov, M.V.
-Nesterov and M.A.
+Nesterov, and M.A.
 Vrubel.
-Ironically, despite the Cathedral’s thick Russian aspect, its chief architect Alfred Alexandrovich Parland was not even a Russian national.
+Ironically, despite the Cathedral’s thick Russian aspect, it’s chief architect Alfred Alexandrovich Parland was not even a Russian national.